FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Methodology

-where $f_x, f_y, c_x, c_y$ are camera intrinsics, $M$ denotes the number of Gaussian projections sorted with Gaussian depth $Z_i$ intersecting the pixel $\mathbf{m}$.
-Flow residual term $\mathbf{\Delta}$ are preserved to guarantee accuracy, even when they approach zero after refined optimization.
+where $f_{x}, f_{y}, c_{x}, c_{y}$ are camera intrinsics, $M$ denotes the number of Gaussian projections sorted with Gaussian depth $Z_{i}$ intersecting the pixel $\mathbf{m}$.
+Flow residual term $\mathbf{\Delta}$ are preserved to guarantee accuracy, even when it approaches zero after refined optimization.
+The proof involves analyzing camera motion and dynamic GS motion under instantaneous motions, which are detailed in \textbf{supplementary~\cref{sec:supp_differential_analysis}}.

-\textit{Proof.} The proof involves analyzing camera motion and dynamic Gaussian motion under instantaneous motions.
-By differentiating the dynamic Gaussian center $\mathbf{X}_i$ and projection matrix in successive camera views $\mathbf{P}(0)$ and $\mathbf{P}(t)$, we derive the connection between dynamic Gaussian flow $\mathbf{u}_i^\text{GS}$, camera velocities $(\boldsymbol{v}, \boldsymbol{\omega})$, and optical flow $\mathbf{u}$.
-With alpha composition, we weight the flow with $w_i=\frac{T_i\alpha_i}{\Sigma_i T_i\alpha_i}$, and proof the mathematical relation described in~\cref{eq:gaussian_flow_analysis}.
-Detailed derivation can be found in the supplementary material~\cref{sec:supp_differential_analysis}.

 The expression~\cref{eq:gaussian_flow_analysis} elucidates the triadic relationship, yet Gaussian flow is not amenable to joint 3DGS training.
-For flexibility, we consider a pixel $\mathbf{m}_{i,t}$ following 2D Gaussian distribution $g_i$ at time $t$, and obtain $\mathbf{m}_{i,t}\sim \mathcal{N}(\boldsymbol{\mu}_{i,t}, \mathbf{\Sigma}^\prime_{i,t})$, with 2D mean $\boldsymbol{\mu}_{i,t}$ and covariance $\mathbf{\Sigma}_{i,t}^\prime = \mathbf{B}_{i,t}\mathbf{B}_{i,t}^\top$.
+For flexibility, we consider a pixel $\mathbf{m}_{i,t}$ following 2D Gaussian distribution $g_{i}$ at time $t$, and obtain $\mathbf{m}_{i,t}\sim \mathcal{N}(\boldsymbol{\mu}_{i,t}, \mathbf{\Sigma}^{\prime} _{i,t})$, with 2D mean $\boldsymbol{\mu}_{i,t}$ and covariance $\mathbf{\Sigma}_{i,t} ^{\prime}= \mathbf{B}_{i,t}\mathbf{B}_{i,t}^{\top}$.
 The following \textit{Corollary} describes the dynamic Gaussian flow with 2D Gaussian means.

-\boldparagraph{Corollary 1:} \textit{The dynamic Gaussian flow $\mathbf{\tilde{u}}^\text{GS}$ on image plane can be accumulated with 2D Gaussian means displacement $\boldsymbol{\mu}_{i,t} - \boldsymbol{\mu}_{i,0}$.}
+\textbf{Corollary 1:} \textit{The dynamic Gaussian flow $\mathbf{\tilde{u}}^{\text{GS}}$ on image plane can be accumulated with 2D Gaussian means displacement $\boldsymbol{\mu}_{i,t}- \boldsymbol{\mu}_{i,0}$.}